KikoReiss/sea2future/readme.md

 Currently the addon has 2 different features.

-- <b>Live View</b>

-  Allows a real time visualization of a body attitude by changing the rotation of an object.
+- <b>Live View</b> - Allows a real time visualization of a body attitude by changing the rotation of an object.

-  To use this feature the user just needs to choose the <b>connection type</b> from the dropdown menu and then fill the form that appears.
-Then press the button and the object that is currently selected will begin to rotate accordingly to the values that it receives.

-- <b>Load File</b>

-  Allows the import of a file that contains information about the attitude of a body.
+- <b>Load File</b> - Allows the import of a file that contains information about the attitude of a body.

-  To use this feature the user just needs to choose the <b>attitude type</b> from the dropdown menu and then load the file that contains the attitude information.
-Then press the button and a group of keyframes where the objet rotation change will be added to the selected objet.